Saturation and Incubation: Nurturing Young Writers

 - Do the topic.
 For some topics, that’s not as easy (you can always perform a skit as Alexander Graham Bell, but it’s not necessarily helpful to writing).
 Still, if the topic is playing the X Box, then by golly, let the kid play.
 Paint or draw or compose or build or cook or bake or create.
 While participating in the activity, talk.
 Get to know the features of the topic.

-- Meet people who know about the topic: Talk with the Chinese grocer, meet a Muslim, talk to a birder, ask questions of the astronomer, listen to a lecture by an art lover…
+- Meet people who know about the topic: Talk with the grocer, talk to a birder, ask questions of the astronomer, listen to a lecture by an art lover…

 You won’t be able to do all of these this week.
 So focus on what you can do.
 Read, read, read.
 Watch, watch, watch.
 These are the easiest.